LSWR suburban lines: Shepperton

 In 1861 promoters raised funds for connecting the Thames Valley towns and villages perhaps from Isleworth and certainly through Richmond, Hampton and Shepperton, ideally being a south-west link from the GWR to the Southampton line.
 City access would be via the Metropolitan Railway at Richmond.
 They formed the Metropolitan and Thames Valley Railway (M&TVR), and planned to make a railway for passengers and goods connecting to the metropolis, as well as to Chertsey for westward connection, and they contemplated mixed gauge.
 This hugely ambitious scheme needed a friendly sponsor, but the GWR was ungenerous, and the LSWR, desperate to keep the broad gauge rails out of its territory, agreed working arrangements only for a branch from the LSWR Twickenham to Kingston arc to Shepperton.
-Altering its name to a more realistic Thames Valley Railway (TVR), it obtained an authorising Act on 17 July 1862.
+Altering its name to a more realistic Thames Valley Railway (TVR), it obtained authorisation in the Thames Valley Railway Act 1862 (25 & 26 Vict. clii) on 17 July 1862.

 Many original supporters were disappointed at the limited scope of the proposal and withdrew, but the line opened as a single line on 1 November 1864, from Thames Valley Junction (now 'Strawberry Hill' or 'Shacklegate').
 The line was now effectively a branch of the LSWR and amalgamation was formalised, effective from 1 January 1867.
 Doubling from the junction to Fulwell was probably completed in the same year, and in stages the whole line was doubled by 9 December 1878.

 Chertsey Loop and GWR link

 Residents of the market town had long complained about their station, which was a terminus on a branch from Weybridge.
-On 23 June 1864 powers were included in the LSWR's act of Parliament to build a line from Virginia Water to Chertsey connecting end-on with the existing branch, and to re-site the station to the north of Guildford Road level crossing.
-Virginia Water already on an 'independent' railway worked by the LSWR, led to trains to Reading as well as Staines through a triangle junction there.
+On 23 June 1864 powers were included in the South Western Railway (Chertsey Extension) Act 1864 (27 & 28 Vict. c. lxxxvii) which gave authority to build a line from to Chertsey connecting end-on with the existing branch, and to re-site the station to the north of Guildford Road level crossing.
+As Virginia Water was already on the 'independent' Staines and Wokingham Railway, worked by the LSWR, this led to trains to Reading as well as Staines through a triangle junction there.
 The line opened on 1 October 1866; it was double track except for the westward spur at Virginia Water.